 How to Get a Real Foot Massage That Will Knock Your Socks Off!

-It’s summer, which means it’s sandal season.
-After such a long winter in boots and closed toe shoes that give our feet support, we suddenly move to shoes that flop and wonder why our back, hips, knees and feet hurt so much.
+Summer is almost here, which means sandal season is just around the corner.
+After such a long winter in boots and closed-toe shoes that give our feet support, we suddenly move to shoes that flop and wonder why our back, hips, knees, and feet hurt so much.
 Mostly, it’s due to less shock absorption found in those flimsy shoes that keep our feet cool.

 If you are like most people, your feet can hurt all year long and not just seasonally.
 There is a solution that could help you put a pep in your step – a therapeutic foot massage.
 How is that different from those “strip mall foot spas”, you ask?
 There are several things you should know before seeking where you are going to go to get a foot massage.
 Here are some facts for you;